rockTM-svg/wikidot-dnd-bot/README.md

 TODO:
 - Refactor code to Typescript (Done)
+- Refactor it back to Nodejs (Done)
 - Edit parseHTML to allow for different selectors (Done)
 - Change message splitting logic from sending multiple messages to using an embed with multiple pages
-- Add unit testing with Jest
 - Add autocomplete for spell options

 Long term plan: